Media ownership in Canada: Radio norms

 As of 2022, in radio markets with eight commercial radio stations broadcasting in a single language, a licensee is normally restricted to owning no more than four stations in that language, of which up to three can be the same broadcast band (i.e. a company may own three English FM stations and an AM station, but may not own two AM stations unless one broadcasts in a non-English language).
 In markets with fewer than eight stations, a single licensee may own up to three stations, with no restriction on frequency band.
 CRTC regulations do not prevent a company from exceeding the station cap through ownership of rimshot stations in neighbouring markets, although all stations are expected to include news and information content that is relevant to their city of license.

 Under certain circumstances, local marketing agreements may be implemented, or the ownership rule may be waived entirely.
 For example, Bell Media owns most of the commercial broadcast outlets in Windsor, Ontario due to the city's unique circumstances.
 Due to its proximity of the Metro Detroit market in the United States, Windsor has historically been a difficult market for commercial broadcasters, so the CRTC waived its usual ownership restrictions to help protect the Windsor stations' financial viability.

 When licensing a new broadcast outlet, the CRTC has a general (but not strict) tendency to favour new and local broadcasters.
 However, in the modern media context, such broadcasters often struggle for financial viability, and are often subsequently acquired by larger companies.
 The CRTC rarely denies the acquisition applications.
-Canada also has strict laws around non-Canadian ownership of cultural industries where a media company in Canada may not be more than 20 per cent foreign-owned.
+Canada also has strict laws around non-Canadian ownership of cultural industries where a media company in Canada may not be more than 20% foreign-owned.